 Ak Orda Presidential Palace was officially opened in 2004 on the left bank of the Ishim River.
 Although the palace is the place of work for the president, it is not the presidential residence.
 However, the palace houses the presidential administrative staff that works at the palace.

 More recently, the Khan Shatyr was completed and opened to the public in 2010.
 Historically, the Kazakhs have lived a nomadic lifestyle.
 Therefore, this may explain why the building is actually a giant fabric tent.
 Even so, the “tent” features modern facilities such as a shopping center, mini golf, a river boating center and even a indoor beach resort.

 Efficiently, the fabric tent maintains a moderate internal temperature while outside the climate can fluctuate dramatically.
 Transparently, the fabric allows sunlight to enter the structure which greatly assists with temperature regulation.
 Additionally, the structure is 150 meters high at the apex and has an elliptical base covering 35 acres.

-Furthermore, the Ishim River separates Astana into the older segment on the north side and the newer segment on the south side of the river.
-Although it is hot in the summer it is extremely cold in winter.
-As a result, Astana is the second coldest capital city in the world behind only Ulaanbaatar, Mongolia.
+Furthermore, the Ishim River separates Nur-Sultan into the older segment on the north side and the newer segment on the south side of the river.
+Although it is hot in the summer, it is extremely cold in winter.
+As a result, Nur-Sultan is the second coldest capital city in the world behind only Ulaanbaatar, Mongolia.